-Constantina focuses her research on developing novel methods that are being used to establish a universal vertebrate gene nomenclature.
-Her project aims to revise the traditional gene nomenclature, which is based on outdated tools from the pre-genomic era.
-Back then, biochemists were naming genes based solely on their DNA sequence, in a way that small amino-acid changes between orthologous genes in different species led them to give them different names.
+Constantina, during her PhD and Post Doc, focused her research on further developing genomic methods that could be used to establish a universal vertebrate gene nomenclature.
+Her project’s overall aim was to revise the traditional gene nomenclature, which is based on outdated tools from the pre-genomic era.
+Back then, biochemists were naming genes based solely on their DNA sequence, in a way that small amino-acid changes between orthologous genes (meaning, the “same” genes) in different species led them to give them different names.
 As a result, scientists nowadays are still using different names for orthologous genes in different species or lineages, something that leads to great difficulties in translating findings across species.
 A great example is the oxytocin gene (and gene family), where for the same gene, oxytocin is used in mammals, mesotocin in birds, reptiles and frogs, isotocin, glumitocin and neurophysin-1 in different fish species, and aspargtocin in sharks, among others.

-Theofanopoulou et al. 2021 (Nature) decisively established that gene nomenclature should be based on synteny (the surrounding territory of a gene, what is outside of a gene), and not on gene identity solely (its nucleotide sequence, what is inside a gene).
+Theofanopoulou et al. 2021 (Nature) decisively established that gene nomenclature should be based on synteny (the surrounding territory of a gene; “what is outside of a gene”), and not on gene identity solely (its nucleotide sequence; “what is inside a gene”).
 They set the genomic and phylogenetic criteria that a universal gene nomenclature should fulfill, introducing a set of novel genomic analyses.
 They applied these criteria on the oxytocin and vasotocin ligand and receptor family, paving the way for a revolutionary change in how scientists will understand and speak about genes across species.
-In these analyses, they made use of platinum quality assemblies generated by the Vertebrate Genomes Project in a study (2021 Nature) she co-authored.
-Constantina aims to use this method for the rest of the gene families with problematic nomenclature and for the first time establish a common language (nomenclature) for all scientists working on vertebrate species.
+In these analyses, they made use of platinum quality assemblies generated by the Vertebrate Genomes Project in a study (2021 Nature) that Constantina co-authored.
+In a follow-up study, Theofanopoulou and Jarvis 2023 (Nature) further showed and proposed how this method could be applied in the rest of the gene families with problematic nomenclature, a practice that could help scientists establish a common language (nomenclature) for all genes.